LabHidro/PFGIS-Tool/docs/user_manual/start.rst

 	  --without-ffmpeg

 The more CPUs you have, the higher the -j number may be set to

-here: build using 4 CPU cores
+here: build using 4 CPU cores:

 .. code-block:: console

    make -j4

-Install
+Install:

 .. code-block:: console

    sudo make install

-To open GRASS-GIS via the terminal, use the following command
+To open GRASS-GIS via the terminal, use the following command:

 .. code-block:: console